MashalWeb/MASHALWEB/lines of code.md

 You can pass any HTML code to the `extractAnchorTags` function, and it will return an array of `href` values from the anchor tags present in the HTML code.

 ```

+### Content Genrated by AI

+We offer high-quality PDF notes for Khyber Pakhtunkhwa Board students from 9th to 12th grade in both English and Urdu medium.
+These notes are chapter-wise and designed according to the latest syllabus.
+You can easily download and print them out for your convenience.
+We cover all subjects, including General Mathematics, Physics, Chemistry, Biology, Urdu, Pakistan Studies, Computer Science, English Grammar, Islamite, and other Science or Arts Subjects.
+In addition to that, we also provide solved previous years' papers for 9th, 10th, 11th, and 12th classes.

+Our notes are concise and easy to understand with definitions and question-answer solutions.
+We also have MCQ quizzes for each chapter to help you practice and learn short question answers, fill in the blanks, as well as VIVA or practice-related question answers.

+To make the learning process easy, we have provided simple steps that you can follow to learn the question answers.
+You can also highlight the important points using different colors like red or green highlighters to easily remember difficult questions.
+We have different writers' notes available on our website, and you can take advantage of our best online MCQ quizzes for practice of multiple-choice question answers, and short and long question answers.

+Our notes are freely available on MashalWeb, and you can study them to get more than 80% Marks in each subject.
+If you are a teacher, you can suggest these notes to your students, and if you are a student, you can share these notes with your classmates for better and excellent achievement in final year exams Papers.

+### single chapter content

+Students often prepare notes to do well in their exams and score high marks in all subjects.
+For better preparation of 9th Class English, you can learn and prepare chapter-wise notes.
+All the MCQs, short and long question answers for each chapter are available in PDF format, along with online MCQ quizzes.
+You can easily access these materials for free on our website, MASHALWEB, and download them in PDF format.
+We have uploaded all the 9th class English notes according to your provincial boards.

+We understand that some students find English challenging, and that's why we have made these notes to help you learn and prepare.
+All the chapter-wise solved exercises are available here, and you can also prepare for past papers and MCQ quizzes.
+We have made sure that all the notes are of high quality and designed according to your requirements, so you can easily print them out for better reading.

+All the English 9th class notes available on our website are made by highly qualified and experienced teachers from both government and private colleges and schools.
+We have also made available notes for all other subjects for all Pakistan Boards in PDF format.